deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 ### Other Learning Resources & Websites

 * Metacademy is a very cool site with [a very, very solid overview of deep learning](https://metacademy.org/roadmaps/rgrosse/deep_learning) and tons of links to specific topics in the field.
-* Denny Britz of the Google Brain team has [a pretty comprehensive glossary of deep learning terminology](http://www.wildml.com/deep-learning-glossary/) on his website, WildML.
-He also curates [a weekly newsletter](https://www.getrevue.co/profile/wildml) that contains links to both technical and non-technical articles about machine learning and deep learning.
+* Denny Britz of the Google Brain team curates [a weekly newsletter](https://www.getrevue.co/profile/wildml) that contains links to both technical and non-technical articles about machine learning and deep learning.

 ## Where to Practice Deep Learning